notpeter/offwhite/README.md

    whatever/directory/
    ```

-   This is appropriate for binary files you'd like text-processing tools like ripgrep/offwhite to skip.
+   This is appropriate for binary files you'd like text-processing tools like `ripgrep`/`offwhite` to skip.

 2. Specify the correct values `.editorconfig`:

-   If you have files in your repository have different whitespace / linebreak needs,
+   If files in your repository have different whitespace / linebreak needs,
-   you can specify the correct settings (e.g. CRLF for certain files) or you can
+   you can edit your `.editorconfig` specify correct settings
-   direct `.editorconfig` to apply a more specific configuration for certain paths.
+   (e.g. CRLF for certain files) for certain paths.

    ```editorconfig
    root = true